Skip to content

 Background & Motivation

-Limitations of Prior Work: - Existing SWM methods (SemStamp/k-SemStamp) rely on rejection sampling, introducing distributional distortion. - Single-channel watermarks have sparse evidence density, making them easy to break under paraphrase attacks. - No rigorous theoretical framework exists for analyzing watermark properties (distortion-free conditions, robustness bounds).
+Limitations of Prior Work: - Existing SWM methods (SemStamp/k-SemStamp) utilize rejection sampling, which introduces distributional distortion. - Sparse evidence density in single-channel watermarks allows detection to be easily bypassed by paraphrasing. - There is a lack of a rigorous theoretical framework to analyze watermark properties (conditions for zero distortion, robustness bounds).

-Key Challenge: A fundamental trade-off between distortion-freeness (preserving generation quality) and robustness (resisting paraphrase attacks).
+Key Challenge: The trade-off between distortion-free properties (maintaining generation quality) and robustness (resisting paraphrase attacks).

-Goal: Simultaneously achieve theoretical distortion-free guarantees and strong practical robustness against paraphrase attacks.
+Goal: Simultaneously achieve a theoretical distortion-free guarantee and strong practical robustness against paraphrase attacks.

-Key Insight: Multi-channel orthogonal pivot vectors — each sentence embeds multiple independent watermark bits, multiplying evidence density.
+Key Insight: Using multi-channel orthogonal pivot vectors equals embedding multiple independent watermark bits per sentence, which multiplies the evidence density.

-Core Idea: Distortion-free median sampling + cascaded multi-orthogonal-channel filtering = high-density watermark evidence → robustness.
+Core Idea: Distortion-free median sampling + multi-channel cascaded filtering = high-density watermark evidence \(\rightarrow\) robustness.

 Method